Super-Chern-Simons spectra from Exceptional Field Theory: The complete KK spectrum of the CPW solution

 is the eigenvalue of the SU(3) quadratic Casimir operator.
 The data in table \ref{tab:KKVectorsSO8} are enough to infer the results (\ref{spectrumD=11GINO}), (\ref{spectrumD=11VEC}) for all KK level $n$.
 A further calculation of the $n=3$ KK vector masses using (\ref{eq:KKVecMassMat}) is in agreement with these.
 Further, when the $\textrm{SU}(3) \times \textrm{U}(1)$ quantum numbers are restricted accordingly, (\ref{spectrumD=11GINO}), (\ref{spectrumD=11VEC}) reproduce the scaling dimensions of the short gravitino and vector multiplets given in \cite{Klebanov:2008vq}.

 To summarise, the complete KK spectrum of the CPW solution contains the long and short $\textrm{OSp}(4|2) \times \textrm{SU}(3)$ multiplets specified in \cite{Klebanov:2008vq}.
 The dimension of the short multiplets, including the hypermultiplets, was given in that reference.
-The spectrum of (long and short) graviton mutliplets was given in \cite{Klebanov:2009kp}, and the spectrum of (long and short) gravitino and vector multiplets is given in (\ref{spectrumD=11GINO}) and (\ref{spectrumD=11VEC}) above.
-In the short cases, these correctly reproduce \cite{Klebanov:2008vq}.
+The spectrum of (long and short) graviton mutliplets was given in \cite{Klebanov:2009kp}, and the spectrum of (long and short) gravitino and vector multiplets \cite{Malek:2020yue} is reproduced by (\ref{spectrumD=11GINO}) and (\ref{spectrumD=11VEC}) above.
+In the short cases, these correctly reduce to \cite{Klebanov:2008vq}.